It all started in the mid-1950s...

-Studio Arts Boulder was founded in 2009 by staff, students, and friends of the Boulder Pottery Lab who wished to expand the programs offered at the Lab and support other studio art forms that needed more space and resources to flourish in the Boulder region.
-The "studio arts" are those art forms that require equipment and facilities which are beyond the means of most individuals.
-Ceramics, glass arts, metalworking, printmaking, sculpture, fiber arts, and woodworking typically require shared studio space and a collaborative environment to be successful.
-The logical connection between these art forms led to the idea of a showcase studio arts campus.
-It would house multiple art forms in one central location and provide world-class instruction in each medium.
+Studio Arts Boulder was founded in 2009 by Paul Heffron and staff, students, and friends of the Boulder Pottery Lab.
+They hoped to expand programs offered at the Lab and add other studio art forms.
+The "studio arts" are mediums that require equipment and facilities beyond the means of most individuals.
+Art forms such as ceramics, glass, metalworking, printmaking, sculpture, fiber arts, and woodworking typically require shared studio space and a collaborative environment to be successful.
+Mr. Heffron saw these art forms as the foundation for a showcase studio arts campus that would house multiple art forms in one central location and provide world-class instruction in each medium.
 With this vision, Studio Arts Boulder was launched and the search for a suitable home began.

 Simultaneously, the City of Boulder began looking for a non-governmental organization to steward the Boulder Pottery Lab.
-Since the founders of Studio Arts Boulder already had a deep relationship with the Lab and ceramics was a vital component of the Studio Arts Boulder vision, overseeing operations of the Pottery Lab was a natural fit for the budding organization.
-Studio Arts Boulder signed a contract with the City of Boulder to take over management of the Pottery Lab on January 1, 2015.
+Since the founders of Studio Arts Boulder had a deep relationship with the Lab and since ceramics was a vital component of the Studio Arts Boulder vision, overseeing operations of the Pottery Lab was a natural fit.
+Led by Lolita Higbie, Studio Arts Boulder signed a contract with the City of Boulder to take over management of the Pottery Lab on January 1, 2015.

 After the initial three-year contract period, Studio Arts Boulder released the Momentum Report in 2018, showing the results of the Pottery Lab’s transition from city-run program to independent nonprofit.
 The report also outlines the future growth of the organization beyond the walls of the Pottery Lab, including the Studio Arts Bus (a mobile studio and gallery) and expansion into a second facility custom-built for community studio art education.